alexrenda/Omacs/design.md

-Members: Alex Renda (adr74), Mustafa Ansari? (maa296), Zander Bolgar (lezed1).

-Plan for a regular status meeting: Same

-Design Proposal:
+##Design Proposal

-ZMA Omacs -- Emacs in OCaml.
+ZMA Omacs - Emacs in OCaml.

 We want to make an ocaml-based extensible, customizable text editor - and more.
-At its core will be an interpreter for OCaml, a dialect of the ML programming language with extensions to support text editing.
+At its core will be an interpreter for OCaml, a dialect of the [ML programming language](https://en.wikipedia.org/wiki/ML_(programming_language) with extensions to support text editing.
 The features of Omacs include:

 * Content-sensitive editing modes, including syntax coloring, for a variety of file types including plain text, source code, and HTML.

 * Complete built-in documentation, including a tutorial for new users.

-* Full Unicode support for nearly all human languages and their scripts.
+* Full [Unicode](http://unicode.org) support for nearly all human languages and their scripts.

 * Highly customizable, using OCaml code or a graphical interface.